adaltas/node-csv-docs/src/documents/parse/index.html.md

 effort to split it between the generator, the parser, the transformer and the stringifier.

-The "record" has disappeared, you are encouraged to use the "readable" event conjointly with the "read" function as documented above and in the [Stream API][stream].
+As `record` has disappeared, you are encouraged to use the `"readable"` event conjointly with the `"read"` function as documented above and in the [Stream API][stream].

 [csv]: https://github.com/wdavidw/node-csv